kaaengine/kaa/docs/tutorial/part11.rst

 Distributing kaa games on steam
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have distributable package (assets + binary executable) you can distribute it via steam.
+Once you have distributable package (assets + binary executable) you can distribute it via Steam.
 Whe you configure your game for distribution
-in its steamworks panel, be sure to go to Installation->Redistributable Packages and select "Visual C++ Redist 2017" and "DirectX June 2010"
+in the Steamworks panel, be sure to go to Installation->Redistributable Packages and select "Visual C++ Redist 2017" and "DirectX June 2010"

 Games made with kaa
 ~~~~~~~~~~~~~~~~~~~

-"Git Gud or Get Rekt!" - `retro space shooter, available for free on steam <https://store.steampowered.com/app/1117810/Git_Gud_or_Get_Rekt>`_
+"Git Gud or Get Rekt!" - `retro space shooter, available for free on Steam <https://store.steampowered.com/app/1117810/Git_Gud_or_Get_Rekt>`_

 Did you make your own game with the kaa engine?
 Let us know!
 We'll be more than happy to include it on the list.